 Seasoning properly is critical for optimum flavour in all cooking but especially so in soup.

-Stocks tend to be quite salty naturally, so soup made on a stock base tends not to need as much salt & pepper.
+Stocks or bouillon tend to be quite salty naturally, so soup made on a stock base tends not to need as much salt & pepper.

 When switching to stock-free soup, it can be easy to under-season so be ultra careful to taste and add more salt if needed.